New Jersey Association of Independent Schools

 The New Jersey Association of Independent Schools (NJAIS) serves independent elementary and secondary schools throughout the state of New Jersey.
 The Association consists of 70 member schools with a total enrollment of approximately 26,000 students.
 The New Jersey Association of Independent Schools is the representative organization of independent schools throughout the state of New Jersey.
-It promotes and supports educational, ethical, and professional excellence in member schools, and works to protect their independence through advocacy at the local, state, and federal levels.

 The NJAIS is a member of the National Association of Independent Schools.